Domestic waterfront licence

 The department issues these licences to individuals for the use of submerged and tidal Crown land where there is direct access to Crown land.
 By managing built structures on our waterways through appropriate licencing, we can ensure that waterways are not overcrowded and are balanced with the public’s right to foreshore access.

-The domestic waterfront licence agreement outlines the responsibility of the licence holder over the life cycle of the structure, from initial granting of licence, ownership, care and maintenance, rent and payments, indemnity and insurance, through to the removal of a structure.
+The domestic waterfront licence agreement starts from the transfer date on title – typically settlement or acquisition date – and is granted to the registered owners of the adjoining property where structures are located below the mean high water mark.
+The licence agreement outlines the responsibility of the licence holder over the life cycle of the structure, from initial granting of licence, ownership, care and maintenance, rent and payments, indemnity and insurance, through to the removal of a structure.

 - Licence: new domestic waterfront licence application form